brandur/sorg/content/passages-drafts/002-japan.md

   wallet in Japan, it'll be returned to you.
 It's true.
 I first heard the story from a teacher in elementary school who'd left her purse on a park bench.
 She came back and retrieved it the next day.

     In a bar in Osaka, I met a guy who'd forgotten his wallet on the train just the week before.
-JR found it and mailed it to his hotel.
+He filed a report, JR found it, and they mailed it to his hotel.
     They called beforehand to make sure it was okay to open it and remove a few hundred yen in bills to pay for postage.
 * Convenience stores (largely 7-11, Family Mart, and Lawson) are a cornerstone of society.
-Unlike almost anywhere else on Earth, they're ubiquitous even in rural areas, and serve food that's quality and healthy (well, some of it anyway).
+Unlike almost anywhere else on Earth, they're ubiquitous even in rural areas, and serve great food like onigiri and pork buns.
 * There are vending machines everywhere and they dispense everything from hot drinks to fried food.
 Prices are the same as local convenience stores so there's no reason to avoid them.
-Tommy Lee Jones, a figurehead for Suntory's Boss brand, is depicted on them throughout the country.
+Tommy Lee Jones, a figurehead for Suntory's Boss brand, stares back from many of them throughout the country.

 ![Boss](/assets/passages/002-japan/boss@2x.jpg)